box/mojito/docs/_docs/guides/open-source-contributors.md

 CREATE USER 'mojito'@'localhost' IDENTIFIED BY 'mojito';
 CREATE DATABASE IF NOT EXISTS mojito CHARACTER SET 'utf8mb4' COLLATE 'utf8mb4_bin';
 CREATE DATABASE IF NOT EXISTS mojito_dev CHARACTER SET 'utf8mb4' COLLATE 'utf8mb4_bin';
-GRANT ALL ON mojito.* TO 'mojito'@'localhost' IDENTIFIED BY 'mojito';
+GRANT ALL PRIVILEGES ON mojito.* TO 'mojito'@'localhost';
-GRANT ALL ON mojito_dev.* TO 'mojito'@'localhost' IDENTIFIED BY 'mojito';
+GRANT ALL PRIVILEGES ON mojito_dev.* TO 'mojito'@'localhost';
 FLUSH PRIVILEGES;
 ```